rbertram90/HamletCMS/README.md

  * Add tags to posts

 ## Technical
-Front end utilises Semantic UI (https://semantic-ui.com/) to give it a modern look and feel (this update is still ongoing!)
+Front end utilises Semantic UI (https://semantic-ui.com/)

-Back end is all vanilla PHP other than the views which are now mainly all using the Smarty templating engine
+Back end is all vanilla PHP other than views which are now largely all using the Smarty templating engine.
+The code is heavily dependant on the rbwebdesigns\core library.

-The core part of the system was originally seperate under rbwebdesigns but has now been included as part of blog cms - still uses original namespace (need to change?)

-Blog data is stored both in MySQL database and within files defaulted to /app/public/blogdata
+Data is stored both in MySQL database and within the file system (defaulted to /app/public/blogdata)
  * default.php - one line file which includes the blog setup script
  * default.css - stylesheet from templates
  * images folder